adrian-lorenzo/personReidentifier/README.md

 # Person Reidentifier

-**Implementation with CLI interface of the work done for my degree final project `"Appereance and context information combination for re-identificaton in sports competitions"`** (`"Combinación de apariencia e información de contexto para la re-identificación en competiciones deportivas").
+**Implementation with Command Line Interface of the work done for my degree final project `"Appereance and context information combination for re-identificaton in sports competitions"`** (`"Combinación de apariencia e información de contexto para la re-identificación en competiciones deportivas").

 With this implementation you can: